Email marketing is one of the best ways to grow any business.

 Struggling to narrow down your focus?
-Admittedly, it is easier in some niches than others.
+Admittedly, it is easier to do in some niches than others.

 Using customer avatars is a tried and tested method for becoming laser-focused.

-The "Audience" reports in Google Analytics can also give you a treasure trove of information like demographics and even interests.
+The "Audience" reports in Google Analytics can also provide a treasure trove of information like demographics and even interests.

-If you're sending out image heavy (i.e not promotional) emails, using list segmentation is an effective way for making things more personal.
+If you're sending out image heavy (i.e not promotional) emails, using list segmentation is a good way to make things more personal.